okeeffed/cheat-sheets/GraphQL/GraphQL.md

 With the Root Query, each field is like an optional query to make.

-We can also ask for as many companies as we like, however we need to name the response:
+We can also ask for as many companies as we like, however we need to name the response so there are no JSON duplicate keys on the return:

 ```
 {